IncognitoX4/CoWik/Home.md

-Welcome to the Dictionary-App wiki!
+# Welcome to Cowik wiki